aaronrotman/discord-bot/README.md

 # Discord Bot

-A discord bot that provides Ethereum blockchain data.
+A discord bot that provides Ethereum blockchain data in response to user prompts.

 ## Tools used:
 * Python